KD0S-02/user-auth-service/README.md

 This README outlines the available endpoints for user authentication on KDChat.io, built using Spring Boot.

-The Service is connected a PostgreSQL Database thats run on port `5432`.
+The Service is connected to a PostgreSQL Database thats run on port `5432`.

 ## Base URL